fbpx

 Life for a Child has a very active research agenda in aspects of diabetes in young people in under-resourced communities.

-This work is funded by The Leona M. and Harry B. Helmsley Charitable Trust and covers:
+This work is generally funded by The Leona M. and Harry B. Helmsley Charitable Trust and covers:

 • Incidence, prevalence and mortality